Marshal Laurent Gouvion St. Cyr

 After the once again restored Bourbons resumed power, they sacked Marshal Davout as Minister of War and replaced him with Gouvion St. Cyr.
 In this position, Gouvion St. Cyr tried to lessen the punishments for those who had joined Napoleon, including Marshal Ney.
 Having a military trial for Ney was his idea, hoping that his fellow marshals would at best give Ney a slap on the wrist, or at worst have him exiled.
 Unfortunately, this backfired when the marshals who were to sit in judgment on Ney refused to judge him.
 When Ney was then tried by the Chamber of Peers, Gouvion St. Cyr voted for deportation of Ney, though ultimately Ney was executed.
 Frustrated by the Bourbons, Gouvion St. Cyr retired to his estate with his wife.

-Two years later he was asked to become the Minister of the Navy, and then later Minister of War again.
+Two years later he was asked to become the Minister of Marine, and then later Minister of War again.
 He retired in 1819 and then in 1830 died of a heart attack.

 - Ibid., 121.

 - Chandler, David G., ed.
 Napoleon's Marshals.
 New York: Macmillan Publishing Company, 1987.

 - Haythornthwaite, Philip J. Who Was Who in the Napoleonic Wars.
 London: Arms & Armour, 1998.

 - Six, Georges.
 Dictionnaire Biographique des Généraux & Amiraux Français de la Révolution et de l'Empire (1792-1814).
 2 vols.
 Paris: Gaston Saffroy, 2003.

 © Nathan D. Jensen